dgudenkov-foreign-languages-homework/homework/homework-160/wb_p71.md

     - Oh?
 I thought you said you hadn't spoken to Kevin

 11.
-    - He asked me when I started the game
+    - He asked me when the game had been started
-    - He asked me if I played any instrument
+    - He asked me if I played any instruments
     - She asked me where my husband was
     - She asked me if I worked at home
     - He asked me why I was crying